-Less than 2 weeks left to save $100 on TC Early Stage 2021: Marketing & Fundraising – TechCrunch
+Less than 2 weeks left to save $100 on TC Early Stage 2021: Marketing and Fundraising – TechCrunch

 Regret — such an unfortunate and unnecessary emotion, is it not?
 If you missed out on our April TC Early Stage bootcamp, this is your chance to cast regret aside and secure your spot at TC Early Stage 2021: Marketing and Fundraising on July 8-9.

 Jumping on the TC Early Stage bandwagon this well, early, offers a sweet benefit — you’ll save $100 bucks.
 But that early-bird savings disappears in less than two weeks.
 Don’t miss out.
 Buy your Early Stage 2021: Marketing and Fundraising ticket before April 30, at 11:59 p.m.
-(PT).
+(PDT).

 Let’s talk about the other benefits of attending TC Early Stage 2021: Marketing and Fundraising.
 This bootcamp is all about helping founders in their early innings learn, develop and improve on the essential skills required to build a successful startup.